 12 Things to Do in Munich Germany

-So you have booked your flight to Munich, but don’t know where to start with sightseeing?
+So you have booked your flight from Ireland to Munich, but don’t know where to start with sightseeing?
 From strolling through picturesque squares to taking in stunning churches to riding a man-made river wave, Munich has much more to do than most people think.